-The consultation explicitly asked respondents for their views on “…the advantages and disadvantages of rules that incorporate or draw on existing frameworks, such as, for example, those developed by the [TCFD]”, and other questions related to the implementation of mandatory climate disclosures for public companies.
+The consultation explicitly asked respondents for their views on “…the advantages and disadvantages of rules that incorporate or draw on existing frameworks, such as, for example, those developed by the [TCFD]”, and other questions related to the implementation of mandatory TCFD reporting for public companies.
 Over 75% of the 550 respondents supported mandatory climate disclosures.

 In a speech to the Principles for Responsible Investment on July 28, SEC Chairman Gary Gensler said the regulator has a role in ensuring climate-related financial disclosures are “consistent and comparable” by making them mandatory for corporate issuers.
 He added that he has directed his SEC colleagues to “develop a mandatory climate risk disclosure rule proposal” by the end of 2021, pulling on the views shared by the consultation’s respondents.